MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/New-MgTeamScheduleOpenShift.md

   - `[SchedulingGroupId <String>]`: ID for the scheduling group that the open shift belongs to.
   - `[SharedOpenShift <IMicrosoftGraphOpenShiftItem>]`: openShiftItem

-CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
-  - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Application <IMicrosoftGraphIdentity>]`: identity
-    - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
-    - `[Id <String>]`: Unique identifier for the identity.
-  - `[Device <IMicrosoftGraphIdentity>]`: identity
-  - `[User <IMicrosoftGraphIdentity>]`: identity

 DRAFTOPENSHIFT <IMicrosoftGraphOpenShiftItem>: openShiftItem
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Activities <IMicrosoftGraphShiftActivity[]>]`: An incremental part of a shift which can cover details of when and where an employee is during their shift.
 For example, an assignment or a scheduled break or lunch.
 Required.
     - `[Code <String>]`: Customer defined code for the shiftActivity.
 Required.
     - `[DisplayName <String>]`: The name of the shiftActivity.
 Required.
     - `[EndDateTime <DateTime?>]`: The end date and time for the shiftActivity.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
 Required.
     - `[IsPaid <Boolean?>]`: Indicates whether the microsoft.graph.user should be paid for the activity during their shift.
 Required.
     - `[StartDateTime <DateTime?>]`: The start date and time for the shiftActivity.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
 Required.
     - `[Theme <String>]`: scheduleEntityTheme
   - `[DisplayName <String>]`: The shift label of the shiftItem.
   - `[Notes <String>]`: The shift notes for the shiftItem.